Kansas State University: Student life

 Alma Mater is the name of the official school song of Kansas State University.
-In 1888, when the University was still Kansas State Agricultural College, H.W.
+In 1888, when the university was still Kansas State Agricultural College, H.W.
 Jones submitted the song as part of a school-wide contest.
 It was originally a four-stanza song and, over the years, some lyrics have changed.
 The song is sung at most K-State sporting events by fans, students and alumni.
 Wildcat Victory and Wabash Cannonball are both commonly used as fight songs.
 Wildcat Victory is used by many high schools as their fight song.
-Since the early 2010's, K-State students have chanted obscenities at sporting events toward their rival, the University of Kansas, to Darude's Sandstorm and the Wabash Cannonball.
+Since the early 2010s, K-State students have chanted obscenities at sporting events toward their rival, the University of Kansas, to Darude's Sandstorm and the Wabash Cannonball.
 This tradition has continued despite the efforts of Hall of Fame Football Coach Bill Snyder, Kansas State Basketball Coach, Jerome Tang, and Band Director, Frank Tracz.

 Fraternities and sororities

-There are several national and international social-leadership and service fraternities and sororities at Kansas State University:
+There are dozens of national and international fraternities and sororities at Kansas State University.